FaserF/hassio-addons/sap-abap-cloud-dev/README.md

 ## ⚠️ IMPORTANT DISCLAIMERS

-> **NO LICENSE PROVIDED**: This add-on does NOT include any SAP license.
+> **NO LICENSE PROVIDED**: this app does NOT include any SAP license.
 You must obtain your own license from SAP and agree to SAP's terms of use.
 >
-> **NO WARRANTY**: This add-on is provided "AS IS" without any warranty.
-The maintainer assumes NO LIABILITY for data loss, system damage, or any other issues arising from the use of this add-on.
+> **NO WARRANTY**: this app is provided "AS IS" without any warranty.
+The maintainer assumes NO LIABILITY for data loss, system damage, or any other issues arising from the use of this app.
 >
-> **FOR TESTING ONLY**: This add-on is intended solely for personal learning, skill development, and testing SAP ABAP.
+> **FOR TESTING ONLY**: this app is intended solely for personal learning, skill development, and testing SAP ABAP.
 It is NOT intended for production use.
 >
 > **SAP LICENSE TERMS**: You must comply with all SAP licensing terms and conditions.
 Visit [SAP's Terms](https://hub.docker.com/r/sapse/abap-cloud-developer-trial#licenses) for details.

-This add-on provides the official SAP ABAP Cloud Developer Trial environment, allowing you to run a complete SAP ABAP Platform on SAP HANA 2.0 directly from Home Assistant.
+This app provides the official SAP ABAP Cloud Developer Trial environment, allowing you to run a complete SAP ABAP Platform on SAP HANA 2.0 directly from Home Assistant.

 **Features:**